auth0/docs/articles/multifactor-authentication/api/index.md

 ## Requirements

 To use the MFA APIs you will need **an enabled MFA rule that sets Guardian as the MFA provider**.
-Fore more info on this see [Guardian for Administrators](/multifactor-authentication/administrator).
+For more information, see [Guardian for Administrators](/multifactor-authentication/administrator).

 If you are using the MFA API in conjunction with a [Token endpoint](/api/authentication#get-token), you must meet the requirements of the corresponding grant.